Design and benchmarks for emulating Kondo dynamics on a quantum chip: Design of the quantum circuit

 This product of two controlled-unitary gates, $ {\bar C}-fsim(\theta_K,0,0)$ and {$ {\bar C}-R_{ZZ}(\theta_z/2)$} (controlled-ZZ rotation gate, {$\bar C-$ is control activated by $\ket{0}$ instead of the usual $\ket{1}$}) can be decomposed into 1 and 2-qubit gates \cite{NielsenChuang2010}, see \appref{sec:appn1b}.
 This is just one way this decomposition could be achieved, with the possibility of a more optimal decomposition left for future studies.

-We thus conclude that the depth of a single Floquet unitary $U_F$ is 2 if arbitrary 3-qubit gates are available, but 5 if arbitrary 2-qubit unitary gates and controlled-unitaries can be implemented, see Fig.~\ref{fig:main-img} a), b).
+We thus conclude that the depth of a single Floquet unitary $U_F$ is 2 if arbitrary 3-qubit gates are available, but 5 if arbitrary 2-qubit unitary gates and controlled-unitaries can be implemented, see Fig.~\ref{fig:main-img} a), b). {Hence, our circuit depth becomes $2N_s$ and the {total} number of two-qubit gates in the circuit (utilizing the decomposition in \appref{sec:appn1b}) becomes $(2N+13)N_s$, where $N_s$ is the number of Floquet steps.}